 • Lesson: You need an experienced, court-aligned agent who can handle hostile situations without derailing the sale.

-Section 2: When the Spouse Stops Paying
+When the Spouse Stops Paying

 • The Story: The court allowed the husband to remain in the home and ordered him to pay the mortgage.
 He didn’t.